TysonStanley/dissertateUSU/README.md

 ## Example

-To use the package, after installing it, open up a new RMarkdown file:
+To use the package, after installing it–*and restarting Rstudio*–open up a new RMarkdown file:

 <img src="inst/dropdownmenu.png" align="center" width="20%"/>